Originally published December 22, 2022. Updated November 25, 2024.

 2. Align On Purpose, Goals, And Objectives

-When it comes to writing a SoW document, it is critical to align on purpose, goals, and objectives.
-Without a clear direction, the document could be confusing and open to interpretation.
-This can lead to costly misunderstandings and disputes.
+When writing a SoW document, it is critical to align on purpose, goals, and objectives.
+Without a clear direction, the document could be confusing and open to interpretation, leading to costly misunderstandings and disputes.

 Aligning on purpose, goals, and objectives provides a roadmap to ensure that the statement of work document successfully points to the project’s desired outcome.